sdcondon/FlUnit/src/FlUnit.Documentation/wwwroot/md/user-guide/advanced-functionality.md

 ## Test Context (v1.1 and later)

 Optionally, when specifying test prerequisites with `Given` and `GivenEachOf`, you can use an overload with a `Func<ITestContext, T>` parameter rather than a `Func<T>`.
-That is, you can provide a delegate that accepts an `ITestContext` object - that will be provided by the test runner.
-This context object can be used to write test output and error messages, like this:
+That is, you can provide a delegate that accepts an `ITestContext` object.
+This context object is provided by the test runner and can be used to write test output and error messages, like this:

 ```csharp
 public static Test MyTest => TestThat